 (1936-1947).
-OTR dramatic series with a mission to experiment with different modes of narrative in order to discover, enhance, and evolve new forms of radio drama.
-1938-1939 were particularly productive years under the direction of Irving Reis.
+OTR dramatic series that experimented with different modes of narrative and forms of radio drama.
+1938-1939 were productive years under the direction of Irving Reis.
 Learn more.

 Comic Weekly Man, The

 (1947-1954).
 OTR dramatic series.
-Lon Clark provided dramatic readings (complete with music and sound effects), turning the Sunday comics into skits and performing a cast of comic heroes and villains.
+Lon Clark turned the Sunday comics into skits (complete with music and sound effects), by performing a cast of comic heroes and villains.
 Learn more

 (1947-1954).
-OTR adventure series providing high adventure.
-Often cited as the finest OTR adventure series ever broadcast.
-Episodes adapted classic and contemporary stories and novels in many different genres by well-known writers.
+OTR adventure series.
+Often cited as the finest such series ever broadcast.
+Episodes adapted classic and contemporary stories by well-known writers.
 Learn more.

 (1935).
-OTR space adventure series following the adventures of Flash Gordon, a handsome polo player and Yale University graduate, and his companions Dale Arden and Dr. Hans Zarkov on the planet Mongo.
+OTR space adventure series following the adventures of Flash Gordon and his companions Dale Arden and Dr. Hans Zarkov on the planet Mongo.
 Learn more.

 (1941-1942).
 OTR eight-part documentary series, and the first major radio series, focused on African-American life, culture, and history.
 Learn more.